 Fentanyl-Laced Cocaine Becoming A Deadly Problem Among Drug Users

 A pipe was the only sign of drug use found near Chris Bennett's body in November.
-But it looked like the 32-year-old Taunton, Mass. native had stopped breathing and died of an opioid overdose.
-Bennett's mother Liisa couldn't understand what happened.
+But it looked like the 32-year-old Taunton, Mass., native had stopped breathing and died of an opioid overdose.
+Bennett's mother, Liisa, couldn't understand what happened.
 Then she saw the toxicology report.

 "I'm convinced he was smoking cocaine that was laced," she says.
 "That's what he had in his system, [it] was cocaine and fentanyl."